elias-pschernig/Shitty-Novel/book.md

 I pick up the tissue-box-sized package and balance it together in my arms with the paper towels and Windex, and walk back inside.
 The other things get dropped lazily onto the kitchen counter, and I pick up a knife to open the package with.
 I pull out the popcorn (damn, no bubble wrap).
 I jump backwards, startled.
 Inside the box, are a set of Pokémon cards... covered in blood.

 I opened the cupboard and put on a pair of yellow latex gloves.
 I carefully remove the pokemon cards only to find a note underneath, written in crayon.
 The words are not legible, however.
 This appears to be the handwriting of a doctor.

+I give up trying to decipher it and instead lick the card.
+I instantly recognize the taste.
+"Mhh tomato juice."
+There's only one doctor I know who would drink tomato juice while wrapping a package..